snapser-community/snapser-byosnaps/inter/ByoSnapCSharp/snapser-resources/README.md

-# BYOSnap CSharp Basic Example
+# BYOSnap CSharp Intermediate Example
  This BYOSnap has 4 Restful endpoints

  ## Concept